brotatotes/bht-automation/bht gen 3/Philippians/Chapter 1/Philippians 1 8 bht.md

 3. "In the tender mercies (εν σπλαγχνοις).
 Literally 'in the bowels' as the seat of the affections."

 ### John Gill:
-1. "For God is my record... a solemn appeal to him as the searcher of hearts."
+1. "For God is my record,....
+Which is all one as swearing by him; it is in form of an oath, being a solemn appeal to him as the searcher of hearts, for the uprightness of his mind, the sincerity of his expressions, and the strength of his affections."
-2. "He longed after their spiritual welfare, an increase of gifts and grace among them."
+2. "He longed after their spiritual welfare, an increase of gifts and grace among them; he was their spiritual father, and he hankered after them; as parents after their children; he longed to see them, that he might enjoy their company and conversation, have communion with them, and impart some spiritual gift unto them."
-3. "It was in the most tender manner that he loved them, and was affected to them; the phrase denotes, that his love towards them was internal, in his heart, and was most tender and strong."
+3. "It was in the most tender manner that he loved them, and was affected to them; the phrase denotes, that his love towards them was internal, in his heart, and was most tender and strong; and like to that tender concern Christ had for them, and which he stirred up in him."

 ### John Wesley:
 1. I long for you with the bowels of Jesus Christ — In Paul, not Paul lives, but Jesus Christ.
 Therefore he longs for them with the bowels, the tenderness, not of Paul, but of Jesus Christ.